m-sokes/ComfyUI-Sokes-Nodes/README.md

 * Current date node
   * *Useful for file saving organization*
 * Random Empty Latent node with up to 9 latent inputs and a random number input
-  * *Useful for outputting randomized image dimentions*
+  * *Useful for exporting a random latent width and height based on a fixed set*

 ---